charliejllewellyn/aws-glue-quicksight-lab/README.md

 # Data import

-## Configuring a Glue Connection
+## Prepare your VPC for Glue

-If you are time constrained you can skip the next **4** steps by running the following CloudFormation template.
+If you are time constrained you can stage the next **4** steps by running the following CloudFormation template.
+If you do this move to **Configuring a Glue Connection**

 | AWS Region | Short name | |
 | -- | -- | -- |